Moriwaki divisors and the augmented base loci of divisors on the moduli space of curves: Proofs of the main results

-\paragraph { \bf Acknowledgements}
+\paragraph{\bf Acknowledgements}

 The present collaboration started during the working group ``On the Birational geometry of the moduli space of curves" that was held during the spring semester of the academic year 2011/2012 at the University of Roma Tre.
 We thank all the participants to the working group for the stimulating atmosphere.
+We thank C. Camere for pointing out the paper \cite{t}.
 The third author heard about Hassett's question (see Corollary \ref{mod2}) at the AIM workshop ``The log minimal model program for the moduli space of curves", Palo Alto (California, USA), 10-14 December 2012.
 He would like to thank the organizers J. Alper, M. Fedorchuk, B. Hassett and D. Smyth for the invitation to participate to the workshop.